phucdevz/WiFiQR/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👨‍💻 Author
+## Author

 **Phucdev** - [GitHub](https://github.com/phucdev)

 Made with ❤️ by Phucdev

-## 🚀 Future Enhancements
+## Future Enhancements

-- [ ] QR code scanning functionality
+QR code scanning functionality
-- [ ] More QR code patterns and styles
+More QR code patterns and styles
-- [ ] Logo/branding overlay options
+Logo/branding overlay options
-- [ ] Batch QR code generation
+Batch QR code generation
-- [ ] QR code analytics tracking
+QR code analytics tracking
-- [ ] Export to SVG format
+Export to SVG format
-- [ ] Social media sharing integration
+Social media sharing integration

-## 📞 Support
+## Support

 If you have any questions or need help, please open an issue on GitHub or contact me directly.

----

-**Note**: This is a client-side only application.
-All QR code generation happens in your browser, ensuring privacy and offline functionality.